 Enterprise Resource Planning (ERP) Software and Digital Transformation: The Modern Evolution of Manufacturing Planning and Finance

-Digital transformation is leading the way that manufacturing companies are changing the way they develop products and operate.
+Digital transformation is changing the way how manufacturing companies design products and manage operations.
 It brings many changes that impact their underlining systems – design and engineering, PDM/PLM, supply chain management, and ERP system.
 For decades Enterprise Resource Planning (ERP) software has been a crucial tool for manufacturing companies focusing on improvements in how to manage core business processes – finance, procurement, and manufacturing planning.
-However, as companies shift towards Industry 4.0 and digital-first business models, the traditional role of ERP has been redefined.
+As companies embrace Industry 4.0 and digital-first business models, ERP systems are being redefined and transformed to meet new product development and operational demands.

 In my article Bridging the Gap: How Digital Transformation is Merging PLM and ERP Software, I explored the way product lifecycle management and enterprise resource planning software is changing together with growing focus on the data and business processes digitalization.
 An ERP system is not a silo anymore, but a piece in a set of connected services working together to support the digital value chain from design and engineering to maintenance and support connected into a digital thread.